Amoako419/Car_Rental_Marketplace/README.md

 ```

 ### 4. Deploy the EMR Cluster
 Use the provided AWS CLI command or Step Function workflow to create an EMR cluster with Spark enabled.
+The step function workflow json can be found `step-functions.json`

 ---

 ## Usage

 ### Explore Data Locally
-Use the `notebooks/eda.ipynb` notebook to perform exploratory data analysis (EDA) and compute KPIs locally using PySpark.
+View the `notebooks/eda.ipynb` notebook to see some exploratory data analysis (EDA) and the computation of KPIs locally using PySpark.
 Open the notebook with Jupyter:
 ```bash
 jupyter notebook notebooks/eda.ipynb
 ```